rweather/UE1-TTL/doc/testing_memory.md

 ## Testing

-Connect the clock, processor, and memory boards together with the processor board in the middle.
+Connect the clock, processor, and memory boards together.
+The processor board goes in the middle.

 Burn a 32K x 8 EEPROM with the contents of the "UE1TEST.ROM" file in the "programs" directory of this repository.